Tasmanian whisky is very expensive. Why?

 If we judge by price these whiskies must be some of the best in the world.

 Why so expensive?
 I asked the barman.

 It's endangered, he explained.

-Killara’s distiller instead emphasises the hand-blown black bottle and the Huon pine box as well as the rarity.
+Killara’s distiller emphasises the hand-blown black bottle and the Huon pine box as well as the rarity.
 Bill Lark argues that the Tasmananians are priced “differently” because they are not like the others.
 The hand-crafting and rarity and quality of the products put them into a different (read higher—but no offence, Scotland) class.
-They are anything but average.
+That they are anything but average.